How to Deal With Criticism (Without Being Defensive)

 It’s Your Job Not to Be Defensive, Even When You’re Being Attacked or Criticized

-It might not seem fair that you have to change your behavior when you’re the one being attacked, but the reality is that Defensiveness is just as damaging to a conversation and even to the health of a relationship as Criticism.
-In fact we know from John Gottman’s Research that it is one for the 4 major predictors of divorce.
+It might not seem fair that you have to change your behavior when you’re the one being attacked.
+Still, the reality is that defensiveness is just as damaging to a healthy relationship as criticism.
+In fact, we know from the Gottman’s research that both criticism and defensiveness lead to divorce.

 It’s not your fault; you can blame your ancestors.
 Self-defense is a form of anti-predator adaptation, and it determines whether or not a species survives the process of natural selection.
 It’s an extraordinary thing.